Improving spreadsheet run time

 Download the example to see more about how it works

 Many techniques can be used to reduce the run time of a spreadsheet.
-The techniques that are appropriate in each case will depend on the particular characteristics of the spreadsheet.
+The techniques that are appropriate in each case will depend on the characteristics of the spreadsheet.
 This example illustrates just a few of the techniques, so download the example and have a look at the code.

 If you have any comments about this article, then please contact us.